handskadi/alx-higher_level_programming/README.md

 ## 5- Python More Data Structures

 The "5- Python More Data Structures" directory contains a collection of small projects focused on more data structures and lists in Python.
 These tasks cover additional types of data structures and provide further practice in manipulating data in these list types.

+## 6- Python Exeptions

+The "6- Python Exceptions" directory contains a collection of small projects focused on error handling and exceptions in Python.
+These tasks cover various aspects of error handling, including handling specific exceptions, raising exceptions, and handling errors with custom messages.

 ## Contributing